Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 Health Care Agent

-A healthcare agent may consent to a potential subject’s participation in research to the extent that the agent's decision is not inconsistent with the wishes and preferences of the potential subject as expressed in the power of attorney instrument.
 Wisconsin law prohibits a health care agent from agreeing to experimental mental health research or to psychosurgery, electroconvulsive treatment or drastic mental health treatment procedures for the principal.

 Next of Kin

-Absent a power of attorney for research or health care or a court-appointed guardian, a potential research participant's next of kin may consent to research participation on behalf of a participant who is found to lack capacity.
+When there is no surrogate as described above in C.1-3, a potential research participant's next of kin may consent to research participation on behalf of a participant who is found to lack capacity.

 Who May Consent for an Incompetent or Incapacitated Adult in VA Trials?